 Hugh's experience and practice covers almost the entire range of lawyers' liability work, including, for instance, defective wills, errors in agricultural law, wasted costs, and even bungled matrimonial and criminal cases.
 However, the major part of his lawyers’ liability work is in four areas:

 - Defective commercial agreements, particularly with a chancery flavour.
 This includes: failures to comply with company law requirements in various respects such as in the purchase of the company’s own shares; tax-inefficient structuring of agreements in a wide variety of ways; defective shareholder agreements; failures to analyse the collective effect and working of suites of agreements; failures of advice to clients as to the effect of contractual provisions; failures to ensure that contracts were binding by reason of lack of authority or negligent drafting; failures to advise on the wisdom of transactions; and duties owed to third parties.

 - Claims of fraud against solicitors or claimants in a wide variety of contexts, including lenders’ claims against allegedly fraudulent solicitors, and the insurance repercussions of fraud.

 - Conveyancing negligence in claims brought by lending institutions, commercial clients, and individuals.
 These include: the full range of lenders’ disputes, of which he has done many in the recent wave of such claims; many claims by individuals in relation to fraudulent gifted deposit schemes; claims in relation to shared equity schemes; claims concerning allegedly negligent advice given to spouses; failures to check title and planning permissions; negligence in relation to contaminated land; failures to advise properly on break clauses; failures to advise on capacity; and a number of claims involving conveyancing fraud.

-- Lost or bungled litigation of all types, including failed professional liability claims, commercial disputes, and even boundary disputes.
-This includes failed medical negligence and personal injury cases, where Hugh is able to bring to bear his knowledge and experience of the underlying areas of litigation, in which he continues to practice.
-Such claims include many alleged undersettlements of claims for Vibration White Finger against British Coal, and a number of complex failed clinical negligence cases.
+- Lost or bungled litigation of all types, including failed professional liability claims, chancery and commercial disputes, and even boundary disputes.
+This includes bungled medical negligence and personal injury cases (including VWF and fibromyalgia), where Hugh is able to bring to bear his knowledge and experience of the underlying areas of litigation, in which he continues to practice.

 Cases include the following: